 - Details

-People across West Northamptonshire are being invited to provide their views on plans to improve walking and cycling routes in the Abington Park area and encourage more active ways of travelling.
+Residents, businesses, and community groups have been given more time to comment on our Council’s proposals to improve walking and cycling routes in the Abington Park area and encourage more active ways of travelling.

 The proposals